alan-turing-institute/KnowledgeFlows/report/report.md

 notice that the top nodes in the 1997-2008 period are different to the 2009-2018 one.

-Table X. Top five nodes for the network of the period from 1997 to 2008 using the **flows** algorithm in different degrees and centrality metrics.
+Table 10.
+Top five nodes for the network of the period from 1997 to 2008 using the **flows** algorithm in different degrees and centrality metrics.

 |Degree |	Weighted Degree	| Centrality |	Betweeness |